cafeamericano/UNC-15Sequelize/README.md

 > Created by Matthew Farmer

 ## About
-'Burger SQL' is a simple application that allows the user to create, consume, and throw away virtual burgers.
+'Burger Sequelize' is a simple application that allows the user to create, consume, and throw away virtual burgers.
 This app stores all created burgers and their properties in a MySQL database via the Sequelize ORM.

 ## Walkthrough